Fresheyeball/lambdaconf-2016-elm-workshop/TASKS.md

 So our system can handle an `Add` message that contains a `Pet` as defined in our **Model**.

-To make this work we will need to do 3 things
+To make this work we will need to do 2 things

 1. Put the add button into the `view` function, by using the button component, such that it sends `Add Furby` when clicked.
 1. Handle incoming `Add` messages in the `update` function, by updating the model with a new `LineItem` as defined in our **Model**.

-1.
+Since we already have the cart list wired up to the view, we should be able to add some furbies!